brentkirkland/semaphore_service/README.md

                          |_|
 ```

 This minix 3.2.1 project creates a minix _service_ for semaphores.
-This is not service that starts directly with boot.
+This is not a service that starts directly with boot.

 Semaphores allow for synchronization across multiple processes.
 Within this project are 4 functions that help solve synchronization issues.